paulbry/BeeExperiment/doc/Beefile.md

 baseCommand: env
 ```

-Finally you will notice the base command `env`.
-Again, since the `manageSys` is defaulting to localhost
+In this example you will that the `manageSys` is not included, as such BEE will be
-the
+defaulting to localhost.
+This means a bash script will be generated that, inside a screen, sets:

+    -  `PATH=$HOME/.local/bin:$PATH`
+    -  `source activate bxp`

+After-which the `Bee-Orchestrator` will be launched.
+In turn this will:
+1. `$ sh helloTime.sh` -> Invoked the script helloTime
+2. `$ env` -> Print environment variables

 ##### ???